jaimejim/jaimejim.github.io/_posts/2026-03-16-agent-data-knowledge-bases.markdown

 ## Building a knowledge base to reduce tokens

-The solution is a distillation layer between raw conversation data and the LLM.
-Instead of feeding the agent 200K tokens of emails, you build a knowledge base that captures the entity relationships, key decisions, and conversation threads in a structured, navigable form.
+The solution I've been exploring is a distillation layer between raw conversation data and the LLM.
+Instead of feeding the agent 200K tokens of emails, you build a knowledge base that captures entity relationships, key decisions, and conversation threads in a structured, navigable form.
 The agent queries the knowledge base, finds the 3-5 relevant items, and only then reads the full content.

 This is what I've been experimenting with using [Fastmail's CLI tool](https://github.com/fastmail/fm) (`fm`) and Obsidian.